Out of the Blue (Debbie Gibson album)

-Out of the Blue is the debut studio album by American singer-songwriter Debbie Gibson, released on August 18, 1987 by Atlantic Records.
+Out of the Blue is the debut studio album by American singer-songwriter Debbie Gibson, released on August 18, 1987, by Atlantic Records.
 The album received favorable reviews from music critics and sold more than three million copies in the United States (three times platinum by RIAA) and five million copies worldwide.

 Background

-Gibson personally wrote all ten songs on this album.
+Gibson (who was then 16 years old) wrote all ten songs on this album, which reveals her very early talent for composing.
 As executive producer, Douglas Breitbart of Broadbeard Productions, Inc. (whom Gibson's mother had hired as manager five years before), assembled a team of producers from both New York and Florida: Fred Zarr, John Morales, Sergio Munzibai and Lewis A. Martineé.